upper waypoint

 With the World Cup around the corner, here are the Bay Area soccer teams to know.
 (Anna Vignet/KQED)

-California officials say they expect the six total games scheduled at Levi’s Stadium to bring 260,000 visitors — and an estimated economic impact of $555 million — to the Bay.
-But while the tournament may promise to put the region at the center of global soccer, many residents know: the sport already thrives here year-round.
+But while the tournament promised to put the region at the center of global soccer, many residents know: the sport already thrives here year-round.

 And it’s not just at the pro level.
-While the region’s two top division teams, San José Earthquakes and Bay FC, fill up PayPal Park with tens of thousands of fans, fields across the region are packed on any given weekend with local teams and their devoted fans, reflecting a soccer culture that long predates the World Cup’s arrival.
+While the region’s two top division teams, San José Earthquakes and Bay FC, fill up PayPal Park with tens of thousands of fans, fields across the region are packed on any given weekend with local teams and their devoted fans, reflecting a soccer culture that long predates the World Cup.

 Oakland Roots

 Where else could you see E-40 perform at a soccer halftime show than in Oakland?
-The Bay Area hip-hop legend played some of his biggest hits to thousands of fans at Saturday’s home opener for the Oakland Roots at the Coliseum.

 More than 26,000 fans packed the Oakland Roots home opener at the Oakland Coliseum on March 22, 2025, in Oakland, California.
 This was the first Roots game played in the storied stadium.
 (David M. Barreda/KQED)